collabsoft-net/clustering-api-jira/README.md

 Scheduling will use the Atlassian Concurrent Utilities library (com.atlassian.util.concurrent.ThreadFactories) in combination with the JAVA ExecutorsService interface to schedule daemon services in case the clustered SchedulerService is not available.

+## Confirmed JIRA Versions ##

+The list below shows the versions of JIRA which are confirmed to be working with the Clustering API.

+- 6.0.8
+- 6.1.0
+- 6.2.0
+- 6.3.0-m07

 ## Usage ##

 Include the clustering-api-jira library to your add-on by cloning it and running *mvn clean install*.